 Hydrogen Peroxide Has Limited Antibacterial Effects

 Hydrogen peroxide is widely used as an antibacterial agent, but there are contrary opinions about its effectiveness.
-Certain types of aerobic bacteria, such as staphylococci (called "staph"), have an enzyme called catalase, which breaks hydrogen peroxide down to water and oxygen, effectively diluting it.
+Certain types of aerobic bacteria, such as staphylococci, or "staph," have an enzyme called catalase, which breaks hydrogen peroxide down to water and oxygen, effectively diluting it.
 When hydrogen peroxide is foaming in a cut, some of that foam is oxygen liberated by the bacteria defending themselves.
 But some of the foam comes from destroyed fibroblasts, which also have catalase.
 A "catalase test" uses hydrogen peroxide to determine whether an unknown sample of bacteria is aerobic or anaerobic.

 Hydrogen Peroxide Inhibits Bacterial Growth

 While hydrogen peroxide isn't always effective as antibacterial agent, it is a bacteriostatic agent, meaning it inhibits reproduction of bacteria.
 In so doing, it can help to avert worsening of infections without actually killing all of the bacteria.
-It can also kill fungal spores (so it's called a sporicide), which helps to prevent fungal infections.
+It can also kill fungal spores, making it a sporicide, and helps to prevent fungal infections.
 For these reasons, it's also used to disinfect surfaces such as cutting boards and counter tops.

 Hydrogen Peroxide as an Oral Antiseptic

-Oral streptococci (called "strep") lack the enzyme catalase, and hydrogen peroxide is effective against them at a 1.7-percent solution -- so a 3-percent solution from the bottle is diluted by about half.
+Oral streptococci, also known as "strep," lack the enzyme catalase, and hydrogen peroxide is effective against them at a 1.7-percent solution – so a 3-percent solution from the bottle is diluted by about half.
 Its debridement action breaks down the cell walls, but it needs about 10 minutes to take effect.
 It's able to penetrate into periodontal areas between teeth and gums.
 There, its foaming action and release of oxygen changes the environment of anaerobic bacteria, inhibiting their growth.
 It also has the effect of whitening teeth by bleaching.